-- ECC Outstanding Student Award represents an outstanding student whose success is dependent on the accessibility of an education here at ECC and without ECC being present in the community they would not have been able to pursue nursing. - MLN Award represents a nursing student who has demonstrated outstanding leadership abilities. - Clinical Excellence Award represents a nursing student who demonstrates exemplary compassion, judgment, and clinical reasoning in the clinical setting.
+- ECC Outstanding Student Award represents an outstanding student whose success is dependent on the accessibility of an education here at ECC and without ECC being present in the community they would not have been able to pursue nursing. - Clinical Excellence Award represents a nursing student who demonstrates exemplary compassion, judgment, and clinical reasoning in the clinical setting.